 Jessica Craig

-To obtain Healthy Start Services, be sure to say YES when offered a Prenatal Health Risk Screen or Infant Questionnaire:
+To obtain Healthy Start Services, be sure to say YES when offered a Florida Universal Prenatal Screen or Infant Questionnaire:

-To learn more about the Prenatal and Infant Risk Screen, click here.
+To learn more about the Florida Universal Prenatal and Infant Screen, click here.

 Or you can call your Local Connect Representative at 850-833-9284.
 Click here for more information on the Connect Program.